From $9,800+ | 1-1.5 Hour Surgery

 How Long Does The Operation Take?

-On average, the procedure will take less than 2 hours to perform.
+On average, the procedure will take 1 to 1.5 hours to perform.
 Some more complex cases may take more time.
 If a mastopexy or breast lift is also performed at the same time, then the surgery can take up to 4 hours.

 What Sort Of Things Are Required For Post-Operative Care?